USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-3. If submissionType is "Image", the following applies:
+3. If `submissionType` is `Image`, the following applies:

-   3.1.
+   - 3.1.
 If Generator Printed Name is not provided, the service generates a warning:

    ```json
    {